vyahhi/OpenLearningObjectives/README.md

 We will be expanding this effort to cover Middle School and High School math and K-12 English Language Arts.
 We will also be providing an open source API to allow querying the structure of these objectives.
 Keep an eye on the page for details.

 ## Frequently Asked Questions
-* why are you using GitHub for this?
-Why not just post it on a web page?
+* *Why are you using GitHub for this?
+Why not just post it on a web page?*
 While GitHub is primarily used by developers, this allows an easy way for many contributors to collaborate on this project, making it truly open.
-* How is this different from the Common Core State Standards?
+* *How is this different from the Common Core State Standards?*
-* Why are you really doing this?
+* *Why are you really doing this?*
 TLA wants to create clearer learning objectives to enable mastery-based learning.
 CCSS isn't quite specific enough (see above).
 OpenEd's specialty is standard-aligned resources.
 In some areas CCSS is not concrete enough to provide well aligned resources.